 My first box arrived in the middle of January—the perfect time, really, because Danny and I were feeling really tired of everything I usually cook that’s more plant-based and healthy.
 The first dish I made was the kohlrabi noodles with pesto and salmon.
 It was so good—even Forrest ate some of it, and getting him to try new things is always a challenge.
 The salmon in particular was really delicious.

-Other dishes that we’ve loved have been the veggie chili (Danny in particular loves this) and the Spicy Black Bean Butternut Noodles.
+Other items that we’ve loved have been the veggie chili (Danny in particular loves this) and the Spicy Black Bean Butternut Noodles.
 I also really love their dessert options too!
-The Black Bean Brownie Batter remains my absolute favorite thing I’ve ever eaten from a meal subscription box.
+The Black Bean Brownie Batter remains my absolute favorite thing they offer—it’s the perfect sweet treat.
 In our most recent box, we got the Vanilla Bean Snickerdoodle dough and, oh my goodness!
 I decided to bake it into cookie form with Forrest—I let him put some chocolate chips on top—and they are so good.
 And it’s nice to have a sweet snack that is also giving me some nutrients.

 We also really loved their grab-and-go breakfast options—the Maple Raisin Pumpkin Pie oatmeal was so good.
 Even Forrest liked that one.
 I ordered two of those in our first box and it was worth it.
 If I could buy a whole palette of it, I would.
-They have other oatmeal options as well.
+They have other oatmeal options as well, alongside a variety of granolas and other meal replacement options.
+If you’re like me and grabbing breakfast often means hitting up a Starbucks (let’s be real, that Bacon & Gouda sandwich is delicious, but not very good for me!), then these grab-and-go options are really great to have around.

-I’m really excited to try some of the other meals—such as their new wraps and flatbread options, because they look really delicious.
+I’m really excited to try some of the other foods—such as their new wraps and flatbread options, because they look really delicious.

 So, Is It Worth It?

 The best thing about having Hungryroot really is being able to make something on the fly.
-Sometimes, I don’t even make the meals I technically ordered.
 As an example, Danny and I both love their salad blend (it has kale, cabbage, and a bunch of other stuff); so I used that to make a Mexican salad with our own dressing.
 I would never buy all the pieces for that salad to make on my own—with only two of us, it would just be too much waste!
 But having Hungryroot gave me the option and it was delicious.
+It is so convenient to have a box of veggies and grab-and-go options dropped on my doorstep when I need it!

 I’m really excited to be able to offer my readers a discount for their first two boxes.
 Use the code 25OFF2PAUSES for $25 off your first two boxes (that’s $25 each, $50 total) when you sign up at Hungryroot.